juliano-gouveia/juliano-gouveia/README.md

 # Hello and welcome to my profile! 👋
 ### I'm Juliano!

-I am a Computer Science student at Ada.
+I am a former Computer Science student at Ada.
 National College for Digital Skills, based in London.
-I am currently pursuing an Extended Computer Science Diploma, which is equivalent to three A-Levels.
+I am have pursued an Extended Computer Science Diploma, which is equivalent to three A-Levels.

 ---